Grant Opportunities

 Humanities New York Grants

-The Pilcrow Foundation, a national non-profit public charity, provides a 2-to-1 match to rural public libraries that receive a grant through its Children’s Book Project and contribute $200-$400 through a local sponsors for the purchase of up to $1200 worth of new, quality, hardcover children’s books.
+The Pilcrow Foundation, a national non-profit public charity, provides a 2-to-1 match to rural public libraries that receive a grant through its Children’s Book Project and contribute $200-$400 through a local sponsors for the purchase of up to $1,200 worth (at retail value) of new, quality, hardcover children’s books.
+The foundation also provides grants to libraries affected by natural disasters.
+Deadlines are April 1st and October 1st.

 Poets & Writers Readings/Workshops Program